hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/029_appendix.md

 three or four months, according to the directions of a Guru, in secret (alone in a room), in the early morning, at midday, in the evening, and at midnight (until) the nerves become purified.
-Lightness of body, clear complexion, good appetite, hearing of the Nâda, are the signs of the purification of nerves.
+Lightness of body, clear complexion, good appetite, hearing of the Nāda, are the signs of the purification of nerves.
 Then should be practiced Pranayama composed of Rechaka (exhalation), Kumbhaka (retention), and Puraka (inhalation).
-Joining the Prâna with the Apâna is Pranayama.
+Joining the Prāna with the Apāna is Pranayama.

 "In sixteen Matras filling the body from the head to the feet, in thirty-two Matras the Prana is to be thrown out, and with sixty-four the